AnotherDaniel/up-trustable-release/trustable/assertions/TA-A_06_CONTEXT.md

 - List of known CVEs fixed since last release
 - List of outstanding CVEs still not fixed, with triage/prioritisation based on severity/relevance/impact
-- List of XYZ component versions, showing where a newer version exists upstream
+- List of uProtocol component versions, showing where a newer version exists upstream
 - List of component version updates since last release
 - List of fixes applied to developed code since last release
 - List of fixes for developed code that are outstanding, not applied yet
-- List of XYZ faults outstanding (O)
+- List of uProtocol faults outstanding (O)
-- List of XYZ faults fixed since last release (F)
+- List of uProtocol faults fixed since last release (F)
-- List of XYZ faults mitigated since last release (M)
+- List of uProtocol faults mitigated since last release (M)

 **Confidence scoring**

 CS-A_06 can be based on

-- some function of [O, F, M] for XYZ
+- some function of [O, F, M] for uProtocol
 - number of outstanding relevant bugs from components
 - bug triage results, accounting for undiscovered bugs
 - number of outstanding CVEs